 There are a few main reasons for doing spend analysis for your business:

-- To have more precise financial reports
+- To have more precise financial and annual reports

 - To find opportunities to cut costs

 - To manage risk and diversify vendors

 If you happen to have others on top of these, that’s great as well.
 We’ll talk about setting clear goals in a moment, but it’s important to have something more concrete than simply “to know what’s going on.”
 Although that can’t hurt.